-- 1. You can call this script automatically via your .bashrc or .profile script (OS dependent).
-For this purpose, add the line "source <location of your script>/L2A\Bashrc" to your script. - 2.
-You can call this script also manually via "source L2A\Bashrc" every time before starting the processor.
-However this is not recommended, as it may be forgotten.
+You can call this script automatically via your .bashrc or .profile script (OS dependent).
+For this purpose, add the line:

+source < location of your script > /L2A Bashrc

+to your script.

+You can call this script also manually via source L2A_Bashrc every time before starting the processor or include it into a script of your choice.

-Finally, to check the installation after sourcing the L2A\Bashrc, call the processor via "L2A\Process --help".
+Finally, to check the installation after sourcing the L2A_Bashrc, call the processor via L2A_Process --help.
 This will give you a list of possible further options how to operate.

-3.1.6 Configuration Files
+3.1.3 Configuration Files

-Located under \$SEN2COR\HOME/cfg the GIPP file of the application (which is an xml formatted file) can be configured by the user for individual purposes.
-If a different configuration shall be used, \$SEN2COR\HOME directory can be reconfigured to a different directory:
+Located under \$SEN2COR_HOME/cfg the GIPP file of the application (which is an xml formatted file) can be configured by the user for individual purposes.
+If a different configuration shall be used, \$SEN2COR_HOME directory can be reconfigured to a different directory:

-export SEN2COR\HOME' = <directory of your choice>
+export SEN2COR_HOME' = <directory of your choice>

 This allows the operation with multiple configuration settings.
-Configuration is part of the IODD and thus not described here.